Skip to content

 Usually not marketing.
 Not the CRM.

-- No timed fallback if the primary rep doesn’t act
+• No timed fallback if the primary rep does not act

-When no one owns the clock, the clock doesn’t matter.
-And when the clock doesn’t matter, the buyer moves on.
+When no one owns the clock, the clock does not matter.
+And when the clock does not matter, the buyer moves on.

 CTA